Photo by Jeff Fassano

 Since 2002, Colonna has released seven acclaimed albums and is currently working on release number eight.
 Since 2013, Wendy’s been writing custom songs for folks like The Southwest Louisiana Tourist Bureau and Coca-Cola.

 In 2014, Coca-Cola released an advertisement with a song which was written and performed by Wendy that made it to the top of AdWeek.
 The ad has been warmly received by critics and fans with over 175k YouTube views.
 Wendy has released a full length single of the song, “A Happy Song” exclusively on iTunes.

 Though she’s lived in Austin for many years, her ties to Louisiana are still deep.
 In 2015 the Southwest Louisiana Tourist Bureau asked Colonna to write a custom song capturing the pulse of every day life in the region called “My Southwest Louisiana Home.”
 The song and accompanying video swept the Regional Addy Awards, winning four gold placements and “Best in Show”.

-Colonna’s latest album, Nectar, released in the Fall of 2013 has had coverage by many notable media outlets including the Wall Street Journal, Huffington Post, American Songwriter, NPR’s Beale Street Caravan, No Depression, Lone Star Music, Buddy Magazine, (cover story), WFUV’s Sunday Breakfast (NYC) and more.
+Colonna’s 2014 release, Nectar, has had coverage by many notable media outlets including the Wall Street Journal, Huffington Post, American Songwriter, NPR’s Beale Street Caravan, No Depression, Lone Star Music, Buddy Magazine, (cover story), WFUV’s Sunday Breakfast (NYC) and more.
 Even Starbucks joined in, placing songs from Nectar in heavy in-store rotation across the US.

 She and producer/songwriter, Mark Addison have partnered to create custom songs for any variety of clients.
 Email us with inquiries.